 Particularly over the past 20 years or so, insurers have experimented with various forms of compensation in order to rightly reward agents for their work, protect parent companies' interests and play fairly with the buying public.
 The most traditional form of compensation for an insurance producer pays the agent or broker a large percentage of paid premiums during the first year of a policy and a very small percentage of paid premiums upon renewal.
 This classic rewards plan allows agents and brokers to receive payment in as uncomplicated a fashion as possible.
-First-year commission systems are particularly common at life insurance companies.
+There is almost never any need to negotiate with the customer because the producer's assorted services all come included within that set percentage.